cagefigter/windows-reg-tweaks/README.md

 ------------

 - [ ] Add new tweaks (all time high-prio)
+- [ ] Adapt or integrate Mach2 within the GUI (Work-in-Process WiP)
 - [x] Sort all tweaks maybe via .html or .js parser to easier access them with e.g. a search function (like RSW?) (main-prio) in other words: GUI Client
 - [x] Delete duplicates (high-prio)
 - [x] Remove not working ones of course this needs some testers (high-prio)